Wall Street Analyst Downgrade Lloyds Banking Group plc ADR [LYG]. What else is Wall St. saying

 Sponsored

-The market cap for LYG stock reached $33.35 billion, with 16.74 billion shares outstanding and 15.80 billion shares in the current float.
-Compared to the average trading volume of 7.48M shares, LYG reached a trading volume of 21431467 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.58M shares, LYG reached to a volume of 7059732 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Lloyds Banking Group plc ADR [LYG]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for LYG shares is $2.78 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on LYG stock is a recommendation set at 2.56.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.